 That’s on us– the Body of Christ.
 Why don’t a HUGE population of our Sisters in Christ, feel comfortable to grieve for however long they need to.

-How come one out of three women suffer a miscarriage, and one out of six pregnancies ends in miscarriage yet so many women have never told anyone of their pain, their suffering?
+How come one out of three women suffer a miscarriage, and twenty percent of pregnancies end in miscarriage, yet so many women have never told anyone of their pain or suffering?

 This is a cultural problem if we women think that others don’t value our babies enough because they weren’t born yet.
 God cares!
 God knew them before they were formed in our wombs.
 He had and has a purpose for their life.
 There are beautiful lessons to learn about God as we embrace every season we walk through, the hard ones as well as the joy-filled ones.

 This verse speaks two things to my soul.

 - Because I believe in the TRUTH that sets me FREE, and the HOPE that is in Christ Jesus, I know my babies are ALIVE in Heaven with the Savior and that they are at PEACE.
 I do not worry about life after this one or where they or I will go because I have a secure salvation.
 This life is but a vapor, I will be with them in eternity soon enough.
 So while the world has NO HOPE, but lives in fear and despair, I can rejoice with tears of joy.

 - Our grieving will literally look different than the ungodly of this world.
 While people are and will be ok with killing unborn babies, the godly will weep and wail because their child is lost to this world.

 The world believes lies, saying “it’s an alien”, and denying any connection between mama and baby.
 But I can tell you there is a connection.
 I know first hand.While the world doesn’t care, I will weep because I will never hold them in my arms.
 I will never kiss their sweet faces.
 I won’t get to watch them get married or have their own babies.
 I grieve their physical death and dream of who they would have been.
 We were preparing our lives to welcome each of them.